HTY2003/EVN-arduino-old/docs/hardware-overview.rst

     * Keep in mind that you will have to ensure your USB port can supply 5V 3A during upload, and motors may behave slightly differently when the batteries are charging.

-Battery
+Battery Voltage Cutoff
-"""""""
+""""""""""""""""""""""

 When the battery voltage dips below 6.2V, On Mode is disabled.
-Pressing the On/Off will do nothing until the board is charged above 6.3V.
+Pressing the On/Off button will do nothing until the battery is charged above 6.3V.

+Disassembly
+"""""""""""

+The PCB can be separated from the top and bottom shells by unscrewing the 4 M3 bolts at each corner with a 2.0mm hex screwdriver.